coursier/versions/README.md

 It's mainly designed around the needs of coursier itself, but can find uses outside of it.

-It aims at not breaking binary forward compatibility, and follows semantic versioning.
+It aims at not breaking backward binary compatibility, and follows semantic versioning.
 While still in `0.x`, backward binary compatibility hasn't been broken since its first release.

 ## Usage